top of page

 Modified after Paris

-Speeding muscles is a rarity when it comes to visual documentation.
-It appears in just three historical photographs, two of which were taken at the 1913 Paris exhibition (the second replicates the first, but in smaller scale), and one at the 1915 Panama-Pacific International Exposition in San Francisco (1, 2).
-Luckily, they complement each other in such a way that extraordinarily little is left to guesswork when attempting a reconstruction (3).
-This is also helped by the resolution of the available photos, which is absolutely stunning.
+Speeding Muscles is a rarity in historical documentation, appearing in only three known photographs.
+Two were taken at the 1913 exhibition in Paris — the second replicates the first, but in smaller scale — and a third at the 1915 Panama-Pacific International Exposition in San Francisco (1, 2).
+Fortunately, these few images complement each other so well that the reconstruction of the sculpture involves remarkably little guesswork (3).
+The high resolution of the available photographs further supports detailed analysis.

-The only detail that differs in the Paris and San Francisco photographs is a small protruding structure at the upper back of the head.
-The final reconstruction is based on the later San Francisco image of 1915, in which this element seems to have been modified.
+The only notable difference between the Paris and San Francisco photographs is a small protrusion on the upper back of the head.
+In the 1915 San Francisco image, this feature appears to have been altered.
+The final reconstruction is based on this later version.

-The plaster surface of this sculpture is considerably rougher than in the other striding sculptures.
-This indicates that Boccioni went from idea to finished shape very rapidly.
-Similarly to Unique Forms of Continuity in Space, parts of the feet could be detached, thereby facilitating transportation.
-The detachment seams are not reproduced in the recreated sculpture.
+The surface of the plaster sculpture is significantly rougher than that of Boccioni’s other striding figures, suggesting that the work progressed rapidly from concept to form.
+As with Unique Forms of Continuity in Space, parts of the feet were likely detachable to ease transport.
+However, these seams are not reproduced in the reconstructed version.

 UPDATE